 Section 1211.
 Electric Reliability Standards.
 This section would require the Federal Energy Regulatory Commission (FERC) to promulgate rules within 180 days of enactment to create a FERC-certified electric reliability organization (ERO).
-The ERO would develop and enforce reliability standards for the bulk-power system.
+The North American Electric Reliability Council (NERC) currently has responsibility for reliability of the bulk power system.
+NERC has established reliability guidelines but has no enforcement authority.
+The Federal Power Act currently gives FERC jurisdiction over unbundled transmission and authority to regulate wholesale rates; however, no authority was provided to regulate reliability.
+Under this section, the ERO would develop and enforce reliability standards for the bulk-power system, including cybersecurity protection.
 All ERO standards would be approved by FERC.
 Under this title, the ERO could impose penalties on a user, owner, or operator of the bulk-power system that violates any FERC-approved reliability standard.
 In addition, FERC could order compliance with a reliability standard and could impose a penalty if FERC finds that a user, owner, or operator of the bulk-power system has engaged in or is about to engage in a violation of a reliability standard.
 This provision would not give an ERO or FERC authorization to order construction of additional generation or transmission capacity.

 This provision would also require that FERC establish a regional advisory body if requested by at least two-thirds of the states within a region that have more than half of their electric load served within that region.
 The advisory body would be composed of one member from each participating state in the region, appointed by the Governor of each state, and could provide advice to the ERO or FERC on reliability standards, proposed regional entities, proposed fees, and any other responsibilities requested by FERC.
 The entire reliability provision would not apply to Alaska or Hawaii.
+The state of New York is authorized to develop rules that would result in greater reliability for New York, as long as those rules do not result in lower reliability for neighboring states.